MeshToolkit/MSTK/README.md

 3. Choose a build directory.
 This could be a subdirectory named build in the mstk source tree or some other directory.
 If you want to build both debug and optimized targets you have to run cmake and build in separate subdirectories or one build will clobber the other.
-I like to create subdirectories build/Debug and build/Release in the mstk directory and build the different versions there.

 4. cd to the build directory and run the do-configure-mstk script there.
    This will create the appropriate Makefiles.